-This section describes a non-normative extension to provide a candidate set of distributions (see Section 8.3.2.3 ("Distributed-Property")).
+This section describes a non-normative extension to provide a candidate set of distributions (see "DistributedProperty" on page 48).
 It consists of a profile containing stereotypes that can be used to specify distributions for properties of blocks.

 C.5.2 Stereotypes